Fathers and Sons (novel): Plot

-At Bazarov's home, they are received enthusiastically by his parents, and the traditional mores of both father and mother, who adulate their son, are portrayed with a nostalgic, idealistic description of humble people and their fast disappearing world of simple values and virtues.
-Bazarov's social cynicism, invariably on display with outsiders, is still on display as he settles back into his own family's ambience.
-He interrupts his father as the latter speaks to Arkady, still claiming the center of attention.
+At Bazarov's home, they are received enthusiastically by his parents, who adore him.
+Bazarov's social cynicism is still on display as he settles back into his own family's home again.
 Arkady, who has delighted Bazarov's father by assuring him that his son has a brilliant future in store, reproves his friend for his brusqueness.
-Later, Bazarov almost comes to blows with Arkady after the latter makes a joke about fighting over Bazarov's cynicism.
+Later, Bazarov and Arkady nearly come to blows after Bazarov speaks insultingly of Arkady's uncle and chides Arkady for expressing himself too romantically.
 Arkady becomes more openly skeptical of Bazarov's ideals.
 After a brief stay, much to the parents' disappointment, they decide to return to Marino, stopping on the way to see Madame Odintsova, who receives them coolly.
-They leave almost immediately and return to Arkady's home.
+Embarrassed, they leave almost immediately and return to Arkady's home.

 Arkady remains for only a few days and makes an excuse to leave in order to go to Nikolskoye again.
 Once there, he realizes he is not in love with Odintsova, but instead with her sister Katya.
 Bazarov stays at Marino to do some scientific research, and tension between him and Pavel increases.
 Bazarov enjoys talking with Fenechka and playing with her child, and one day he kisses her, against her will.
-Pavel observes this kiss and, secretly in love with Fenechka himself and in protection of both Fenechka and Nikolay's feelings for her, challenges Bazarov to a duel.
-Pavel is wounded in the leg, and Bazarov must leave Marino.
-He stops for an hour or so at Madame Odintsova's, then continues on to his parents' home.
+Pavel observes this kiss and challenges Bazarov to a duel.
+Pavel is wounded in the leg, and Bazarov must leave Marino, going to his parents' home.
 Meanwhile, Arkady and Katya have fallen in love and have become engaged.
-Anna Sergevna Odinstova is hesitant to accept Arkady's request to marry her sister, but Bazarov convinces her to allow the marriage.

-While back at home, Bazarov ceases to pursue his experiments, turning to help his father's work as a country doctor.
-He cannot keep his mind on his work, though, and while performing an autopsy fails to take proper precautions.
-He cuts himself and contracts blood poisoning.
+While back at home, Bazarov begins to help his father as a country doctor.
+He cannot keep his mind on his work, though, and while performing an autopsy, he cuts himself and becomes infected.
 On his deathbed, he sends for Madame Odintsova, who arrives just in time to hear Bazarov tell her how beautiful she is.
-She kisses him on the forehead and leaves; Bazarov dies from his illness the following day.
+She kisses him on the forehead and leaves; Bazarov dies the following day.

 Arkady marries Katya and assumes the management of his father's estate.
 His father marries Fenechka and is delighted to have Arkady home with him.
-Pavel leaves the country and lives the rest of his life as a "noble" in Dresden, Germany.
+The novel closes with a scene of Bazarov's parents praying by his graveside.